dimmyjr/spring-rest/README.md

 # SPRING REST

-This project aims to become the base of reference architecture for the development of "services" and "microservices".
-In it is gathered ways of working with the [Spring](https://spring.io/) that serves as the main frameworks.
+This project aims to become the reference architecture for the development of "services" and "microservices".
+In it are gathered ways of working with [Spring](https://spring.io/) that serves as the main framework.
 SWAGGER is also used to catalog services.

 The application is based on bankslip management.
-CREATING, LISTING, PAYING AND CANCELING.
+CREATING, LISTING, PAYING AND CANCELLING.

 ### Frameworks:
 - Spring Boot